Lessons from the Pond

 We need both spirit and soul to be aware of and thrive in the pond as mature adults.
 I submit a lot of us haven't even reached mature adulthood and the bulk of us aren't even aware of maturing beyond leaving home, going to trade school or a university, landing that perfect job, getting married, and having a house and 2.5 children.
 Even herons can do that in their heron ways.

 Lessons from the pond teach us to figure out what's important in life as mature humans for the well-being of all of us through relationship with our soul and spirit.
-Indeed, a mature human is one who lives from their soul and is connected to spirit.
-Nurturing ideas, exploring and seeing patterns, listening and acting with your soul, being present with your spirit all take time and are the foundations of a well-written story and a well-lived life.
-Yet it is in the present, the now, that we become like herons.
-It seems they are completely connected with their being and just go about living, moment by moment, in their ponds.
+Indeed, a mature human is one who lives from their soul and connects to spirit.
+Nurturing ideas, exploring and seeing patterns, listening and acting with your soul, and being present with your spirit all take time and are the foundations of a well-written story and a well-lived life.
+Yet it is in the present, the "Here", that we become like herons.
+Herons live moment by moment in their ponds, already connected to their being.